Why is it important for children to build strong bones?

-Children aged 1 to 19 need 600 IU of vitamin D each day.
-An 8 ounce cup of milk provides 100 IU of vitamin D along with other bone building nutrients.
+Children up to 12months need 400 IU (international units) or 10 mcg (micrograms) of vitamin D each day.
+From age 1 to 70, daily requirement of vitamin D is 600 IU of vitamin D or 600 micrograms.
+An 8 ounce cup of milk provides 100 IU or 2.5 mcg of vitamin D along with other bone building nutrients.
 Some orange juice, almond, coconut, rice, and soy beverages have 100 IU of vitamin D added in each 8 ounce cup.
 It is important to read the food labels to make sure that vitamin D is added.
-If your child drinks 6 cups of these beverages in a day, he or she is getting the recommended amount of vitamin D. However, it is often difficult for children and teens to reach the 600 IU of vitamin D recommended each day from the foods they eat.
+If your child drinks 6 cups of these beverages in a day, he or she is getting the recommended amount of vitamin D. However, it is often difficult for children and teens to reach the 600 IU or 15 mcg of vitamin D recommended each day from the foods they eat.
 It is important to talk to your child’s healthcare provider to find out if a multivitamin containing vitamin D is recommended.

 Why is physical activity important to build strong bones?